PHT-Medic/documentation/src/guide/user/train.md

 [![Train: Add FHIR Query](/images/ui_images/train_4.png)](/images/ui_images/train_4.png)

-#### Create Hash and Signature
+### Hash & Signature

 One of the last steps is to create a hash of the train started by this station.
 For this, you need to generate the hash value.
 (This could take some time)

 After the hash value was generated, copy the HashKey and perform the signature with your private key.

 The application must know your keypair (private and public key) to perform the signature on a hash value.
-(See [Create Keys](requirements.md#load-keys) when you have restarted the Desktop APP).
+(See [Create Keys](key-management.md#load-keys) when you have restarted the Desktop APP).

 1. In the Menu, click on **Signature**.
 2. In the **Hash** text field, you should paste the generated HashKey